Christopher Guild piano

 As a chamber musician and ensemble musician, Christopher appeared as a Park Lane Group Young Artist at London’s QEH Purcell Room, and the Wigmore Hall, in 2012 with violinist Diana Galvydyte.
 Their disc of 20th century Soviet, British and Italian violin and piano works was released on the Champs Hill record label later that year, to critical acclaim.
 More recently, they were finalists in the Parkhouse Award 2013 at the Wigmore Hall.
 Christopher has also worked as an orchestral keyboardist with the London Philharmonic Orchestra and City of London Sinfonia, appearing under the direction of conductors such as Vladimir Jurowski, Marin Alsop and Andreas Delfs.

 Born in Elgin in 1986 and brought up on Speyside, Christopher Guild studied piano and violin locally before entering St Mary’s Music School, Edinburgh aged 13.
 He returned to Morayshire one year later to take top honours in the Moray Piano Competition - a victory which sees him as the youngest ever winner to this day.
-Christopher entered the Royal College of Music in 2005 as a Foundation Scholar, and remained there under the tutelage of Andrew Ball until 2011, successfully gaining a First Class BMus (Hons), and the MMus and Artist Diploma’s with Distinction.
-He now combines a busy schedule as a performer with extensive work as a teacher, and has recently completed his one-year tenure of the Richard Carne Junior Fellowship in Performance at Trinity Laban Conservatoire of Music and Dance in 2013, Chris now combines an active concert and recording career with his work at the Godolphin School in Salisbury where he teaches piano, accompanies the music students, coaches chamber music and assists with the choral groups and concert programming.
+Chris entered the Royal College of Music in 2005 as a Foundation Scholar, and remained there under the tutelage of Andrew Ball until 2011, successfully gaining a First Class BMus (Hons), and the MMus and Artist Diploma’s with Distinction.
+Having recently completed his one-year tenure of the Richard Carne Junior Fellowship in Performance at Trinity Laban Conservatoire of Music and Dance in 2013, Chris now combines an active concert and recording career with his work at the Godolphin School in Salisbury where he teaches piano, accompanies the music students, coaches chamber music and assists with the choral groups and concert programming.